“People make fun of us,” said Madeleine, owner of the lodge where I was staying in northeastern Switzerland.

 At the bottom I began the steep trek back to Berggasthaus Seealpsee.
-This time, however, it was easier due to the lighter daypack.
-A class of middle-school students from near Basil were also climbing.
+This time, however, it was easier due to the lighter load.
+A class of middle-school students from near Basil was also climbing.

 Past the lake and toward the end of the valley, I explored a high waterfall and found another tramway station among the small cottages and huts.
-Not an enclosed cabin, the gondola was instead a small open cage.
+The gondola was not an enclosed cabin, but instead a small open cage.
 I watched someone descend in it, as if riding in a shopping cart.

 Ringing in the exotic

 For two hours during the night, I listened as high winds howled and rattled the windows.
-Next morning, with a steady thirty miles-per-hour wind at my back, I walked down the mountain road to the train station.
-Bought a ticket at the machine, guessing at the German, and boarded the train for Urnäsch.
+Next morning, with a steady thirty mile-per-hour wind at my back, I walked down the mountain road to the train station.
+I bought a ticket at the machine, guessing at the German, and boarded the train for Urnäsch.
 There, I toured the Museum of Appenzeller Customs, a folk museum.

-Appenzell’s new year’s celebration Silvesterchläusen, as shown in the folk-customs video, is other-worldly.
-It is celebrated Carnival-style twice, on December 31 (Julian calendar) and January 13 (Gregorian calendar).
+Appenzell’s new year’s celebration, called Silvesterchläusen, is other-worldly.
+As shown in the museum’s folk-customs’ video, it is celebrated Carnival-style twice, on December 31 (Julian calendar) and January 13 (Gregorian calendar).

 Most bizarre are the headdresses, which are large flat-topped decorated boxes.
 On top are traditional scenes, portrayed with miniature figures as in a doll house; for example, a large family seated at a festive dinner table.
 The headdresses glow with miniature lights.